|

 you've successful paid, the clerk will then hand you a paper receipt

-that will have the date and time of the transaction/sale, as well as
+that will have the date and time of the transaction (i.e. sale), as

-the PIN (no scratch off), value of the PIN, and instructions on how to
+the PIN (no scratch off), value of the PIN, and instructions regarding

 add the PIN to your account (also referred to as redeeming the PIN).